People who store food, water and fuel are at all levels of knowledge and experience.

 Why I Treat My Water Before I Store It

-Having said all I said above, which is very true, I still always treat my water as I am storing it; hear’s why.
+Having said all I said above, which is very true, I still always treat my water as I am storing it; here is why.
 I just like to make sure that I have all of the microorganisms dead from the get go.
 I know it is just over kill, but that is the way I personally like to roll.